TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          "Alternative Page Language" table) and if it is not found it will fall back to the default language and display that.

-         **content\_fallback** - [ Recommended ] The system will always operate
-         with the selected language even if the page is not translated with a page overlay record.
+         **content\_fallback:** Recommended.
+The system will always operate with the selected language even if the page is not translated with a page overlay record.
 This will keep menus etc. translated.
-However, the  *content* on the page can still fall back to another language, defined by the value of this keyword, e.g. "content\_fallback ; 1,0" to fall back to the content of sys\_language\_uid 1 and if that is not present either, to default (0)
+However, the *content* on the page can still fall back to another language, defined by the value of this keyword, e.g. "content\_fallback ; 1,0" to fall back to the content of sys\_language\_uid 1 and if that is not present either, to default (0).

-         **strict** - The system will report an error if the requested translation does not exist.
-Basically this means that all pages with gray background in the Web > Info / Localization overview module will fail (they would otherwise fall back to default language in one or another way)
+         **strict:** The system will report an error if the requested translation does not exist.
+Basically this means that all pages with gray background in the Web > Info / Localization overview module will fail (they would otherwise fall back to default language in one way or another).

-         **ignore** - The system will stay with the selected language even if the page is not translated and there's no content available in this language, so you can handle that situation on your own then.
+         **ignore:** The system will stay with the selected language even if the page is not translated and there's no content available in this language, so you can handle that situation on your own then.